Detection System of Record

 Direct answers to the queries security teams bring to SecuMap.

-A Detection System of Record (DSoR) is a vendor-neutral governance layer that continuously maps threat intelligence to detection coverage, measures detection effectiveness, and governs detection health across the full threat-to-detection operating loop.
-It operates above SIEM, EDR, BAS, and CTI systems without replacing them.
+SecuMap is a Detection System of Record (DSoR) — a vendor-neutral governance layer that continuously maps threat intelligence to detection coverage, measures detection effectiveness, and governs detection health across the full threat-to-detection operating loop.
 Learn more →

 MaGMa is a use case maturity framework for security monitoring.
 It structures detection use cases across Management, Growth, and Metrics & Assessment.
 SecuMap operationalises MaGMa within a live Detection System of Record.
 See the full methodology →